jchips/reading-notes/code-401/class-08.md

 Describe RBAC to a non-technical friend.

 - RBAC aka role-based access control is when different roles can access different stuff or have permissions to do different things.
-For example, if you are a guest, you may only have permission to read information from something, but if you are an admin, you have permissions to read and write and access information that guests aren't allowed to.
-So, implementing RBAC is giving different people on a hiearchy different permissions and access.
+For example, if you are a guest, you may only have permission to read information from something, but if you are an admin, you have permission to read, write, and access information that guests aren't allowed to.
+So, implementing RBAC is giving different people on a hierarchy different permissions and access.

 Source: <https://en.wikipedia.org/wiki/Role-based_access_control>